WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Bistorta

 Meadows, wetlands.
 Summer.
-Leaves have distinctive venation and a sheath encloses the stem below each bulging leaf node. |
+Leaves have distinctive venation and a sheath encloses the stem below each bulging leaf node.
+Brown, tightly bundled flower buds give little indication of the beautiful white cluster of flowers that will soon erupt. |

 Bistorta vivipara.
-Polygonum
+Synonym: Polygonum

 viviparum.
 (Alpine Bistort) Polygonaceae (Buckwheat Family) Subalpine, alpine.

 Meadows, openings, tundra.
 Summer.
 This is a miniature of the much taller, more conspicuous, and more abundant Bistorta bistortoides.
-It grows in scattered colonies in open, grassy areas.
-Its very unusual structure makes it well worth bending for.
-"Vivipara" is Latin for "brings forth alive", and a viviparous plant asexually produces plants genetically identical to itself as sprouts on itself.
-In the case of Bistorta vivipara, green/black/red bulblets are produced below the tiny flowers.
-These fall to the ground and can grow into mature plants.
+B. vivipara grows in scattered colonies in open, grassy areas.
+Its very unusual structure is well worth bending to observe, for in addition to the flowers that the plant almost always has, it also has bulblets, tiny, spherical identical copies of itself just below the flower spike.
+A number of floras make no mention of the flowers' fertility, some indicate that all the flowers are infertile, and some indicate that seeds are rarely produced and rarely fertile.
+Polygonaceae expert James Reveal indicates in the Flora of North America, "Abortion of stamens, production of bulblets, and the rarity of fruits suggest that reproduction is largely asexual; fruits and seedlings are produced rarely".
+"Vivipara" is Latin for "brings forth alive".
+A viviparous plant asexually produces plants genetically identical to itself as sprouts on itself.
+In the case of Bistorta vivipara, bulblets are produced below the tiny flowers.
+These bulblets fall to the ground and can grow into mature plants.
 The more common Bistorta bistortoides is not viviparous.
 Human beings are viviparous in the zoological sense: we give birth to live young.
 (See also Lithophragma glabrum.)
-Linnaeus named this plant Polygonum viviparum in 1753 and Delarbre renamed it Bistorta vivipara in 1800. |
+Linnaeus named this plant Polygonum viviparum in 1753 from collections made in the subalpine in Europe, and Delarbre renamed it Bistorta vivipara in 1800. |

 ||

 Bistorta vivipara.
-Polygonum
+Synonym: Polygonum

 viviparum.
 (Alpine Bistort) Polygonaceae (Buckwheat Family) Subalpine, alpine.

 Meadows, openings, tundra.
 Summer.
-Young bulblets show below the flowers in the bottom right corner of the photograph. |
+Young bulblets show below the flowers. |